-Acute abdomen refers to the clinical situation in which an acute change in the condition of the intra abdominal organ, usually related to inflammation or infection, demands immediate and accurate diagnosis with acute abdominal pain present for less than 6-8 hours.
-The challenging and most fascinating subject in surgery is study of acute abdomen.
+Acute abdomen refers to the clinical situation in which an acute change in the condition of the intra abdominal organ, usually related to inflammation or infection, demands immediate and accurate diagnosis1 with acute abdominal pain present for less than 6-8 hours.
+2 The challenging and most fascinating subject in surgery is study of acute abdomen.
 It constitutes about 5-10% of all emergency department visits.

-Copein 1921 wrote that 'the majority of severe abdominal pain which ensure in patients who have been previously fairly well and which lasts as long as 6 hours are caused by conditions of surgical importance'.
+1 previously fairly well and which lasts as long as 6 hours are caused by conditions of surgical importance'.
 Success in treatment of acute abdomen depends largely on early diagnosis with early intervention and good postoperative care.